manojjsm/austerejs/README.md

 ##### Why not create bound functions instead of aliasing?

 Some developers recommend creating [bound functions](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Function/bind) to prevent ```this``` from referring to an unexpected value.
 In general this is great, but it's unsupported in IE10 and only gained support on Android browser with Android 4.0.
-While doing this on the server (Node/Rhino/TeaJS) is fine, the polyfill for the ```.bind()``` method is not simple, and since the aliasing solution works well in general, it is preferred.
+While doing this on the server (Node/Rhino/TeaJS) is fine, the polyfill for the ```bind()``` method is not simple, and since the aliasing solution works well in general, it is preferred.

 ### Composed objects have a reference chain.

-When one object contains others, which in turn contain others, it can be very helpful when implementing a hotfix to have the ability to reference any part of the object from any other part by the following means: ```that._parent._parent._someThing._someMethod()```.
+When one object contains others, which in turn contain others, it can be very helpful when implementing a hotfix to have the ability to reference any part of the object from any other part by the following means: ```that.parent.parent._someThing._someMethod()```.

+Always make the first argument of the ```init()``` method a reference to the parent object, and store the reference in a ```.parent``` member variable.
 Obviously, these references are not to be abused.
 If you're not creating a hotfix, do not use them to move more than one level up or down the chain from within a single method.
 Any need to go further should be recognized as a code smell.

-To implement this consistently, always make the first argument of the ```init()``` method a reference to the parent object, and store it in a member called ".parent".

 ### Dynamic objects can be revived.